amooremccabe/violin/main/notes.md

+12 27 21 - First time with a loop thing.
+I forgot to record as I was putting the loop together, so I had to play back the pieces later, which didn’t work well (especially at end).

 12 19 21 - It’s terrible, but it may be the best one yet.
 I’m not going to hold on to any illusions of consistency, yet.

 12 16 21 - I’m off to a terrible start in terms of consistency.
 Oh well.
 Everything after 2:10’s pretty nice.
 3:48 especially.
 Recording is terrible b/c of metal practice mute though.
 Probably no recording uploaded tommorow, but I’ll have Friday and Saturday uploaded in two days.